 5) Intelligently Constrain Supply

-An effective prestige pricing also involves limiting the supply of your product.
+Effective prestige pricing also involves limiting the supply of your product.
 Although it may seem reasonable to make it available to everyone who can afford it at first glance, the revenue gained in the short term is often overshadowed by generating enthusiasm for products that are not easily accessible.

-Prestige Pricing Strategies and Their Examples
+Prestige Pricing Strategies with their Examples

 1) Limited production